 “In order to make the January 2019 go live date, employers need to start preparing now.
 Employees who do not have a current year P2C in place, also known as a Tax Credit Certificate, will need to be registered.
 They must also have a Personal Public Service Number (PPSN).
 This is a vital data item in the submission process.
 The quality and accuracy of data is paramount in a real time situation and can be the deciding factor for success.

 “Payroll and HR software and service suppliers should already have started work to meet the January 2019 deadline.
 How they intend to integrate the new processes into their solution should be established, communicated, and in development, to ensure a fully integrated process that works seamlessly with ROS.
 Failure to do this will lead to risks and complications, with two disjointed systems that require manual processing to ensure compliance. “

 MHR is a specialist provider of HR, talent management, payroll and analytics software and services, supporting over 1,000 companies across the UK and Ireland.
-Customers include: Queens University Belfast, Skanska, Tourism Ireland, Cafcass, Sytner, Signet Group, Nandos, Regatta, TKMaxx, Alliance Cornhill, Velux Co, Salvation Army, HSB Engineering and more.
+Customers include: Queens University Belfast, Skanska, Cafcass, Sytner, Signet Group, Nandos, Regatta, TKMaxx, Alliance Cornhill, Velux Co, Salvation Army, HSB Engineering and more.